Unfair act: Examples

 The 1954 Cotton Bowl Classic featured a notorious use of the rule.
 Rice University's Dicky Moegle broke free for an apparent touchdown run, but Alabama's Tommy Lewis entered the field and tackled Moegle.
 This could have been ruled illegal participation, for which the penalty then was 5 yards.
 However, the officials declared a palpably unfair act and credited the touchdown anyway.
 Modern college and NFL officials are explicitly permitted to award a touchdown under such circumstances.

 The high school rulebook specifies one situation to be penalized as an unfair act: when the defensive team makes repeated fouls near its own goal line, for which the regular penalty (advancing the ball half the distance to the goal) is trivial.

 In 2022, the NFL threatened to use the unfair act clause against the Buffalo Bills when fans at Highmark Stadium bombarded the field with snowballs during a December 17 game against the Miami Dolphins.
-Because referee Bill Vinovich arbitrarily threatened a 15-yard unsportsmanlike conduct penalty if the snowball throwing continued, The Buffalo News argued, based on a precedent following a similar situation in 1985 between the San Francisco 49ers and Denver Broncos, that Vinovich had acted outside the bounds of the NFL rulebook when making the threat.
+Because referee Bill Vinovich arbitrarily threatened a 15-yard unsportsmanlike conduct penalty if the snowball throwing continued, The Buffalo News argued, based on a precedent following a similar situation in 1985 between the San Francisco 49ers and Denver Broncos when a snowball hurled during an extra point attempt hit 49ers holder Matt Cavanaugh and allowed the Broncos to tackle him before the kick was attempted, that Vinovich had acted outside the bounds of the NFL rulebook when making the threat.